xnubber/restaurant-list/README.md

 ## Features
 - searching restaurants by name or category
 - showing individual restaurant's detail
-- user can add a restaurant
+- user can add a restaurant(With a fake default img URL)
 - user can edit restaurant's information
 - user can delete restaurant